 You cannot recoup expenses at all if you share any blame for the accident.
 Used in five states, including Maryland and Virginia, plus the District of Columbia.

 How to Make the Fault Determination Process Easier

 The more information and evidence that you gather after a car accident, the easier the insurance adjuster’s job will be.
 Since liability can sometimes come down to your word versus the other driver’s, get the names and contact information of any witnesses to the accident.
 Also, prior to leaving the scene, take plenty of pictures of the damage to both vehicles, the debris from the accident, and anything in your surroundings that could be relevant.

 You might need to call the police and file a report, too, depending on the extent of any injuries and property damage.
 Officers might issue citations as they investigate the accident, and while a citation doesn’t legally prove who was at fault, it could be used as evidence of negligence in a lawsuit.

-“Fault” can be shared by drivers – for example, one driver could be 20% responsible for an accident while the second driver is 80% responsible.
-Louisiana has pure comparative negligence laws.
-That means after an accident, you can collect damages proportionate to your fault in causing the crash.
-For example, if you're 99% at fault, you can get 1% from the other driver.
+Louisiana uses a pure comparative negligence system, meaning drivers can collect damages proportionate to their fault in causing the crash.
+For example, if they're 99% at fault, they can get 1% from the other driver.